-Assistant Chief Mark Begley was responsible for planning, directing, and coordinating activities within the Administrative and Technical Bureau for 2011.
+Acting Assistant Chief Sherwin Perez was responsible for planning, directing, and coordinating activities within the Administrative and Technical Bureau for 2012.

 The primary function of the Administrative & Technical (A&T) Bureau is to provide support services to other police units, by assisting them in meeting their own departmental objectives.
-Sections within A&T include: Fiscal and Personnel, Records, Training, ID Tech, Research and Development, and Relations.
-Additional Community services provided in are Telecommunications, Automated Fingerprint Identification System (AFIS), Evidence, Firearms, and Fleet Maintenance.
+Sections within A&T include: Fiscal and Personnel, Records, Training, ID Tech, Research and Development, and Community Relations.
+Additional services provided are in Telecommunications, Automated Fingerprint Identification System (AFIS), Evidence, Firearms, and Fleet Maintenance.